AGRICULTURE AND HORTICULTURE

 SOIL AND PLANT AMENDMENTS

 22-2205.
 Products — Registration required.
 (1) Each separately identifiable soil amendment or plant amendment product shall be registered before being distributed in this state.
-The application for registration shall be submitted to the department on a form furnished by the department, and shall be accompanied by a nonrefundable fee of one hundred dollars ($100) per product and a label of each product, unless a current label is on file at the department.
-Companies planning to mix customer formula soil amendments or plant amendments shall include the statement "customer formula mixes" under the "products" column on the registration application form.
+The application for registration shall be submitted to the department on a form furnished by the department and shall be accompanied by a nonrefundable fee of ninety dollars ($90.00) per product and a label of each product, unless a current label is on file at the department.
+Companies planning to mix customer-formula soil amendments or plant amendments shall include the statement "customer-formula mixes" under the "products" column on the registration application form.
 Upon approval by the department, a certificate of registration shall be furnished to the applicant.

 (3) Upon receipt of a complete application for registration of a product, the department may test and analyze an official sample of the product to determine whether the contents of the official sample conform to the label.
 In his discretion, the director may also require an applicant for registration of a soil amendment or a plant amendment to submit any data concerning the efficacy or safety of the product for its intended use.